War of the States, War of

 usually marks the start of the 1860s cycle of violence.
 The

-the French now introduced rifled artillery.
+the French now introduced rifled artillery as well.
 Battles could

 now be fought at greater range, with weapons capable of inflicting